muhammadzulfikar/sliopress/content/plugins/polls/readme.txt

 * FIXED: Poll Archive Will Now Show Only Polls Results

 = Version 2.14 (01-02-2007) =
-* NEW: Works For WordPress 2.1 Only
+* NEW: Works For SlioPress 2.1 Only
 * NEW: Renamed polls-js.js to polls-js.php To Enable PHP Parsing
 * NEW: Ability To Make A Poll Expire
 * NEW: Ability To Make A Future Poll